 Price is certainly a consideration, but if your vacation time is limited, you might be willing to pay more to get a cabin better suited to your lifestyle.
 The best advice is to be informed about cruise ship cabins and make the right decision for you.

 A balcony (veranda) cabin will cost you from 25 percent more to almost double the price of an inside cabin.
 Some cruisers would prefer to go twice as often and stay in an inside cabin.
 Others with more limited time might prefer to splurge on a balcony or a suite.
-Although I love a balcony cabin, these cabins are sometimes smaller than those with just a window since the balcony is replacing the inside space.
-Be sure to check when booking your cruise if size is more important to you than a balcony.
+Balcony cabins are sometimes smaller than those with just a window since the balcony is replacing the inside space.
+Be sure to check when booking your cruise if room size is more important to you than a balcony.

 What Are the Different Types of Cruise Ship Cabins?